 - Preheat oven to 325 degrees (F).
 Line two large baking sheets with parchment paper, lightly spray them with non-stick spray, and set aside.

-- In a medium-sized bowl whisk together the flour, cocoa powder, baking powder, and salt; set aside.
+- In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt; set aside.

-- Add the dry ingredients into the wet ingredients, and stir to combine - be sure not to over mix here!
+- Using a rubber spatula, fold the dry ingredients into the wet ingredients, stirring just until combined.
+Do not over mix here!